 group['lr'] = scale_lr(self.base_batch_size, batch_size, group['lr'], self.lr_scaling_method)

-The adaptive batch size is implemented as a data loader that uses a special collate function that pack samples into batches, given a token count per sample:
+Adaptive batch size is implemented as a data loader with a special collate function that packs samples into token-budgeted micro-batches:

 dataloader_rank=0, dataloader_batch_size=1, dataloader_num_replicas=1,